Part of course:

 8. Define steps:

 If you are unsure about your purchase, seek advice from a professional or from someone you trust.
-Go through your ideas together and let them help you think it through pros and cons.
+Go through your ideas together and let them help you think it the pros and cons.
 Ask for the best places they know to make your purchase.
 Maybe they can refer you to a friend or someone who can help you get the right price.
-Sometimes it’s about who you know!
+Sometimes knowing the right people in a car dealership may help.